Constraining Neutron-Star Matter with Microscopic and Macroscopic Collisions

-\textit{Multi-messenger astrophysics information.--} The astrophysical data are incorporated using a Bayesian multi-messenger framework~\cite{Dietrich:2020lps,Pang:2021jta}, which analyses each EOS with respect to its agreement with a variety of observational data.
-We start with the mass measurements of the massive neutron stars PSR~J0348+4042~\cite{Antoniadis:2013pzd} and PSR~J1614-2230~\cite{Arzoumanian:2017puf} -- to obtain a lower bound on the maximum mass -- and the constraint on the maximum mass of neutron stars derived from the binary neutron-star collision GW170817~\cite{Margalit:2017dij,Rezzolla:2017aly} in which a black hole was formed after the coalescence -- to obtain an upper bound on the maximum mass.
-Information obtained from X-ray pulse-profile modeling of PSR~J0030+0451 and PSR~J0740+6620 using data from NICER and the X-ray Multi-Mirror Mission (XMM-Newton)~\cite{Miller:2019cac,Miller:2021qha,Riley:2021pdl} are incorporated.
-Moreover, we use Bayesian inference techniques to analyse GW information from the two neutron-star mergers GW170817~\cite{TheLIGOScientific:2017qsa} and GW190425~\cite{Abbott:2020uma}, observed by Advanced LIGO~\cite{TheLIGOScientific:2014jea} and Advanced Virgo~\cite{TheVirgo:2014hva}, by matching the observed GW data with theoretical GW models that depend on neutron-star properties.
-For our analysis, we use a GW model~\cite{Dietrich:2019kaq} that is an improved version of the main waveform model employed by the LIGO/Virgo Collaboration for the study of GW170817~\cite{Abbott:2018wiz} and GW190425~\cite{Abbott:2020uma}.
-Similarly to the GW analysis, we also include information from the kilonova AT2017gfo~\cite{Monitor:2017mdv} associated with the GW signal.
-Kilonovae originate from the radioactive decay of heavy atomic nuclei created in nucleosynthesis processes during and after the merger of neutron stars, and are visible in the optical, infrared, and ultraviolet spectra.
-The EM observations are analysed with full radiative transfer simulations~\cite{Bulla:2019muo} to extract information from the observed light curve and spectra~\cite{Coughlin:2017ydf}.
+\textbf{Multi-messenger astrophysics information.} The astrophysical data are incorporated using a Bayesian multi-messenger framework\cite{Dietrich:2020lps,Pang:2021jta}, which analyses each EOS with respect to its agreement with a variety of observational data.
+We start with the mass measurements of the massive neutron stars PSR~J0348+0432 (ref.\cite{Antoniadis:2013pzd}) and PSR~J1614-2230 (ref.\cite{Arzoumanian:2017puf}), to obtain a lower bound on the maximum mass, and the constraint on the maximum mass of neutron stars derived from the binary neutron-star collision GW170817 (refs.~\cite{Margalit:2017dij,Rezzolla:2017aly}) in which a black hole was formed after the coalescence, to obtain an upper bound on the maximum mass.
+Information obtained from X-ray pulse-profile modelling of PSR~J0030+0451 and PSR~J0740+6620 using data from NICER and the X-ray Multi-Mirror Mission (XMM-Newton)\cite{Miller:2019cac,Miller:2021qha,Riley:2021pdl} are incorporated.
+Moreover, we use Bayesian inference techniques to analyse GW information from the two neutron-star mergers GW170817 (ref.\cite{TheLIGOScientific:2017qsa}) and GW190425 (ref.\cite{Abbott:2020uma}) by matching the observed GW data with theoretical GW models that depend on neutron-star properties.
+For our analysis, we use a GW model\cite{Dietrich:2019kaq} that is an improved version of the main waveform model used by the Laser Interferometer Gravitational-Wave Observatory/Virgo Collaboration for the study of GW170817 (ref.\cite{Abbott:2018wiz}) and GW190425 (ref.\cite{Abbott:2020uma}).
+Similarly to the GW analysis, we also include information from the kilonova AT2017gfo (ref.\cite{Monitor:2017mdv}) associated with the GW signal.
+Kilonovae originate from the radioactive decay of heavy atomic nuclei created in nucleosynthesis processes during and after the merger of neutron stars, and are visible in the optical, infrared and ultraviolet spectra.
+The electromagnetic observations are analysed with full radiative transfer simulations\cite{Bulla:2019muo} to extract information from the observed light curve and spectra\cite{Coughlin:2017ydf}.